 US Debit vs. Visa Debit

-The difference between US debit and Visa debit is that US debit always requires a pin, while Visa debit does not necessarily need to use a pin.
-While Visa debit is tied with your bank, US debit is not linked to any bank.
-Finally, practical application differs between Visa debit and US debit because US debit is used for federal payments where the agency can load money onto a prepaid debit card for the payee.
+The difference between US debit and Visa debit is that US debit always requires a PIN, while Visa debit does not necessarily need to use a PIN.
+While Visa debit is tied to your bank, US debit is not linked to any bank.
+Finally, practical applications differ between Visa debit and US debit because US debit is used for federal payments, where the agency can load money onto a prepaid debit card for the payee.

 Quart Bag SizeCubic inches volumeTSA - less than 1 quart